bitflex-llc/BITFLEX-CSharp-API/docs/ApplicationApi.md

 <a name="apiapplicationprocessfaceimagepost"></a>
 # **ApiApplicationProcessFaceImagePost**
-> string ApiApplicationProcessFaceImagePost (string containerUUID = null)
+> string ApiApplicationProcessFaceImagePost (ProcessFaceImageRequest processFaceImageRequest = null)